 What Should Recruiters Look for in a Video Interview Platform?

-Here's what actually matters when comparing platforms:
+Here’s what actually matters when evaluating your options:

 • ATS integration depth - Does the platform push interview recordings, notes, and scorecards directly into your ATS?
 Or do you manually copy everything over?
 Shallow integrations create double work.